|Position:||Assistant Head Coach/Special Teams Coordinator|

 |Major:||Business & Physical Education|

-Tommerdahl’s 2014 special teams units featured kick returner/wide receiver Trevor Davis, who is a candidate for the 2015 Paul Hornung Award that is given annually to college football’s most versatile player.
-Davis averaged a single-season school-record 32.6 yards per kick return to rank second in the nation in 2014 and also tied for second nationally with a pair of kick returns for touchdowns to earn first-team All-Pac-12 honors from Phil Steele among a long list of honors.
-Davis had one of the most memorable games by an individual in the history of Cal football in a wild 60-59 win at Washington State when he equaled NCAA and Pac-12 single-game records by becoming the 20th player in FBS history and the third in the Pac-12 to bring back two kick returns for touchdowns in a single game on consecutive kick returns of 100 and 98 yards.
+The Bears also had a game-winning field goal on the final play of a 59-56 double overtime victory against Colorado in 2014 when James Langford nailed a 34-yard field goal in the second overtime.
+Trevor Davis, a 2015 preseason All-American, had one of the most memorable games by an individual in the history of Cal football in 2014 in a wild 60-59 win at Washington State when he equaled NCAA and Pac-12 single-game records by becoming the 20th player in FBS history and the third in the Pac-12 to bring back two kick returns for touchdowns in a single game on consecutive kick returns of 100 and 98 yards.
 His 99.0 yards per return average was also a single-game school record and his 100-yard kick return the longest by a Cal player since 1999.

-Placekicker James Langford was also solid in his lone season as the team’s kicker as he made each of his eight field goal attempts from 41 yards or closer and provided one of the biggest moments of the season when he nailed a 34-yard field goal in the second overtime of a wild 59-56 double overtime win over Colorado.
+Langford was solid in his lone season as the team’s kicker as a 2014 senior, making each of his eight field goal attempts from 41 yards or closer.

-In Tommerdahl’s first season in 2013 placekicker Vincenzo D’Amato and punter Cole Leininger received honors after showing great improvement.
+In Tommerdahl’s first season in 2013 placekicker Vincenzo D’Amato along with punter Cole Leininger received all-conference honors after showing great improvement.

 D’Amato was a second-team All-Pac-12 choice of the league’s coaches and a third-team selection of Athlon and Phil Steele.
 He was also a national semifinalist for the Lou Groza Collegiate Place-Kicker Award, a final candidate for the Senior CLASS Award, an honorable mention Pac-12 All-Academic pick, and played in the NFLPA Collegiate Bowl following the season.
 D’Amato made 17-of-20 (85.0%) field goal attempts to rank tied for second in the Pac-12 and tied for 23rd nationally in field goal percentage.
 He was also tied for third in the conference and tied for 25th nationally in field goals made per game (1.42 fgmpg).

-Leininger was a second-team All-Pac-12 selection according to College Sports Madness after his 42.9-yard punting average that was a full three yards better than his 2012 mark ranked third in the Pac-12 and 33rd nationally.
-He was also a member of the watch list for the Ray Guy Award honoring the nation’s top punter.
+Leininger was a second-team All-Pac-12 selection according to College Sports Madness as a 2013 sophomore after his 42.9 yards per punt average that was a full three yards better than his 2012 mark ranked third in the Pac-12 and 33rd nationally while checking in at eighth on Cal's all-time single-season list.